PilaPina/StateM6G6/README.md

-### School project
-This is the follow up project's from M5G2 repo project.
-No emphasis was put on design, only on function.
+### State management with React Context and Reducer
 This project is a simple full-stack web application built with Next.js and MongoDB Atlas.
-It demonstrates how to connect a Next.js app to a remote MongoDB database and perform all basic CRUD (Create, Read, Update, Delete) operations through a JSON API.
+It is based upon a couple of earlier projects on how to connect to a database and do CRUD operations.
-Main features include:
-- Fetching and displaying words from the database
-- Adding new words (POST)
-- Editing existing words (PUT)
-- Deleting words (DELETE)
-- Randomizing the displayed words with a shuffle feature.

-I'm using both server and client components, showing how to combine them for an interactive, data-driven page.
-The API layer is kept simple and contained in a single file for clarity, but can be expanded as needed.
+Here I demonstrate state management by combining React Context and the `useReducer` hook.
+All word-related state (including fetching, adding, editing, and deleting words) is managed globally using a reducer, and actions are dispatched to update the state.
+The context provider (`WordProvider`) wraps the entire app, allowing any component to access and update the shared state using the custom `useWordContext` hook.
+This approach eliminates prop drilling and makes the state logic scalable and maintainable.

 Styling is minimal and functional, focusing on demonstrating core concepts rather than design.

 <img src="./public/Screenshot2.png" alt="Screenshot of website" width="400"/>

-I followed guidelines from my [sensei's second tutorial](https://ellertsmarik.medium.com/json-api-using-next-js-13-and-mongodb-f45e8e61b031) (Hæ Smári!)

-This project is intended as a learning exercise in:
-- Using HTTP methods and JSON APIs
-- Understanding the difference between client-side and server-side code in Next.js
-- Integrating MongoDB with a modern web framework
-- Managing state and interactivity with React hooks

----

-Backstory for this project:
-Originally I deviated a little bit from the first tutorial and added to it some things that were needed for what I wanted to display.
-I've f.ex. added hooks to manage component state and I'm using effect hooks for fetching data from my API.
-Also incorporated f.ex. arrays, props, event handling, async functions and more.

-I´ve included the client and server side logs that were a part of that tutorial.

-On the landing page I've included a link to Smári's tutorial and a link wher you can learn MongoDB

 -----